emilnazarli/portfolio_management/README.md

 ## Report

-# This project is about how you can create your portfolio in Python which is very important for investors .Inputs , that I used from yahoofinance to get companies real stock prices.
+# This project is about how you can create your portfolio on Python based on stock returns of over companies.
+Inputs that I used from yahoofinance to get companies real stock prices.
 My portflio consisted of 4 real company stocks:
 - [General Electronics]
 - [JPMorgan Chase &amp; Co.]
 - [Microsoft Corporation]
 - [Citigroup Inc.]

-  The tool shows my returns and risks by finding variance of returns.
-My returns from portfolio according to companies were equal weights, each of them 25%.
+  The tool shows returns and risks by finding variance of returns.
+Returns from portfolio according to companies were equal weights, each of them 25%.
 Moreover my idea was, to show the stock price change visually by using python plotting function.
 Project informs user about portfolio profitability and riskiness over any time period by writing start and end data.
-For financial approach, to find my risk of portfolio I found to daily mean and then annual mean.
+For financial approach, to find risk of portfolio I found daily mean and then annual mean.
 Using data which I imported, I found portfolio simple returns, co-variance, daily returns, variance(risk), and correlation among stocks.
 Standard deviation and volatility of population, volatility actually shows our risk.
 This project strictly will helpful investments.